nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:function:: protected virtual T visitMiscGroup(const MiscGroup & group) = 0

 	These methods are called by :cpp:func:`visit()` for the concrete group types.
 See :doc:`getting_started` for usage example.

-	.. cpp:function:: protected virtual T visitOther(const Group & group) = 0

-	This method is called if :cpp:func:`visit()` cannot recognise an alternative in the Group variant.